 Ham & Egg Breakfast Cups Recipe

 - 12 eggs

-- Line each compartment of a regular (12) muffin tin with 1 or 2 pieces of ham (or other luncheon meat)
+- Line each compartment of a regular muffin tin with two slices of ham.

 - Bake for 10-12 minutes, depending on how firm you like the yolks to be.
 If you prefer soft or runny yolks, cook 8-9 minutes.

 - Top with green onions, feta, or other desired toppings and enjoy.